For the month of May we are celebrating our wonderful veterinary nurses and what empowers them to be great at what they

 Entry requirements vary depending on the university you are applying to.
 You can find information for each university course through the UCAS website above.

 If you’re looking for a fast-paced career in Glasgow where each day will be different, veterinary nursing could be for you!

 Join the Linnaeus family…

-Are you a student veterinary nurse or a registered veterinary nurse looking for a new challenge at Pets N Vets?
+Are you a Student Veterinary Nurse or a Registered Veterinary Nurse at Pets N Vets?
 Linnaeus has many opportunities to explore.
 Click here to discover the current nursing vacancies across our group.